Theta lifting for loop groups: Introduction

 On the other hand, in the joint work \cite{GZ1, GZ2} of H. Garland with the second named author, the Siegel-Weil formula was established for loop groups which relates the integral of theta functions and certain Eisenstein series on loop groups, in a way analogous to the finite dimensional situation.
 See \cite{Z1} for some background on the theory of Weil representations and theta functionals for loop symplectic groups, and also \cite{Li2, LZ, Z2} for more related results on these subjects.
 The main goal of this paper is to further study the theta lifting, and in particular adapt the so-called tower property to the loop group setting.
 To begin with, let us first explain the motivation and summarize some classical results in the finite dimensional case.

 The method of theta lifting between reductive dual pairs via Weil representations provides an extremely useful tool and has wide applications in representation theory and automorphic forms.
-This subject has been studied extensively since the systematic formulation given by R. Howe (cf. \cite{H}).
+See \cite{H} for a systematic formulation.
 In the global theory, one considers the lifting of an irreducible automorphic cuspidal representation $\pi$ of a classical group $G$ to a Witt tower $\{G'_n\}_{n\geq 0}$ such that $(G,G'_n)$ form a family of reductive dual pairs.
 Here $n$ stands for the split rank, and the groups $G, G_n'$ sometimes are metaplectic covering groups.
 Let us denote the corresponding theta liftings by $\theta_{G,G'_n}(\pi)$.
 The remarkable tower property due to S. Rallis \cite{R1} asserts the following important fact.
 Let $P_{n,l}$ be the maximal parabolic subgroup of $G'_n$ which stabilizes an $l$-dimensional isotropic space, $l\leq n$, so that its Levi component is $\rm{GL}_l\times G'_{n-l}$.
 Then the constant term of $\theta_{G,G'_n}(\pi)$ along the unipotent radical of $P_{n,l}$, as a representation of $G'_{n-l}$ is equal to $\theta_{G,G'_{n-l}}(\pi)$.

 One can deduce several important consequences from the tower property, such as that the first occurrence of the theta liftings of $\pi$ is cuspidal while the latter occurrences are never cuspidal, and moreover the theta lifting has an involution property.
 These facts have been established for all reductive dual pairs in the works \cite{R1, R2, M1, M2, JS, Wu}.
 We should mention that in proving these facts one also needs the regularized Siegel-Weil formula which is another powerful tool in the study of automorphic forms.